learn-tdd-in/learntdd.in/react-native/index.md

 Before overwriting the `inputText` state with an empty string, it retrieves an `onSave` function passed in as a prop, and passes the previous value of `inputText` to it.

-Rerun the tests.
+Rerun the component tests and they will pass.
+Next, rerun the end-to-end tests.
 We get the same assertion failure, but if you look in the simulator, you'll see that we actually get a runtime error!

 ```
 onSave is not a function.
 (In 'onSave(inputText)', 'onSave' is undefined